psychoinformatics-de/ipsy-docs/content/pages/tools/htcondor.rst

   **NOTE:** An interactive session is blocking the requested CPU(s) and memory for your use, potentially preventing others to run their jobs.
-If you do not plan to work within the next 1-2 hours using the interactive session, ``exit`` it and resubmit a new interactive job later again.
+If you do not plan to work within the next 1-2 hours using the interactive session, ``exit`` it and resubmit a new interactive job later.

-For long-running processes (e.g. importing dicoms using ``datalad-hirni``), you should start this interactive job from a `tmux session </tools/tmux>`_.
+For long-running processes (e.g. importing DICOMs using ``datalad-hirni``), you should start this interactive job from a `tmux session </tools/tmux>`_.
 That is, you should log into the head node as usual, start ``tmux`` and then start the interactive session.
 This way, the interactive session will be part of your tmux session, which you can detach and re-attach later.

 Useful Commands
 ***************